-The last five operations are the relationals.
+The last six operations are the relationals.
 They produce their left operand as a result.
 They also produce a boolean value.
-If two relationals exist in the same instruction, their boolean values are or'd together and written to the conditional bit.
+If two relationals exist in the same instruction, their boolean values are either AND'd or OR'd together and written to the conditional bit under control of a PCW bit.
 Otherwise, the single boolean value sets the condition bit.
-If the boolean result is False, then the instruction's register write and exception conditions are nullified.
+In either case, if the boolean result is False, then the instruction's register write and exception conditions are nullified.
 Software must guarantee that exactly one instruction with relational operations is specified before a conditional jump.